Long Now Foundation: The Interval

-Opened in June 2014, The Interval is a coffee shop and bar designed as social space in the foundation's Fort Mason facility in San Francisco.
+Opened in June 2014, The Interval is a coffee shop and bar designed as social space in the foundation's 1930's-era Fort Mason facility in San Francisco.
 The purpose of The Interval is to have a public space where people can come together to discuss ideas and topics related to long-term thinking, as well as provide a venue for a variety of Long Now events.
 The Interval includes lounge furniture, artifacts from the foundation's projects, a library of the 1000 most important books for restarting civilization in the event of collapse, audio/video equipment, robots, art pieces, and a bar serving tea and coffee during the day, and cocktails during the night.
-Donors of a certain level can have a flask of locally-made whiskey or gin from St. George's Spirits hanging from the ceiling, with the gin made using juniper berries of the very long-lived bristlecone pine.
+Donors of a certain level can have a bottle of locally-made whiskey or gin from St. George's Spirits hanging from the ceiling, with the gin made using juniper berries of the very long-lived bristlecone pine.

 In October 2014 The Interval was named by Thrillist as one of the 21 best new bars in America.
 Coffee blog Sprudge described it as a 'steampunk wonderland'.
+The SF Chronicle described it as a place "where you'd feel just as comfortable writing a master's thesis as taking a date" that is also known for its cocktails.
+Axios described it as an 'eclectic bar, cafe, art museum' that is one of San Francisco's best bars.